ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/counters/get-counters.dotnet.markdown

 {PANEL: Examples}

-Assume we have a document "users/1" which holds 3 counters -
+Assume we have a document "users/1" that holds 3 counters -
-"likes", "dislikes" and "downloads" -  with values 10, 20 and 30 (respectively)
+_"likes"_, _"dislikes"_ and _"downloads"_ -  with values 10, 20 and 30 (respectively)

 ### Example #1 : Get single counter